SRMUH Hosts Inaugural Leadership Award in HR Tech, Celebrating Over Five Decades of Educational Excellence with SRM Group - www.lokmattimes.com

 SRMUH Hosts Inaugural Leadership Award in HR Tech, Celebrating Over Five Decades of Educational Excellence with SRM Group

-PNN New Delhi [India], July 9: SRM University Delhi-NCR, Sonepat (SRMUH) hosted its first Leadership Award in HR Tech ...
+New Delhi (India), July 9: SRM University Delhi-NCR, Sonepat (SRMUH) hosted its first Leadership Award in HR Tech on ...

 The prestigious award recognizes leaders who demonstrate thought leadership by influencing industry trends, ensuring compliance and robust data security, and maintaining high ethical standards.
 Criteria for selection included innovation, business impact, exceptional user experience, strong customer support, and active engagement in community initiatives promoting diversity and inclusion.
 The event provided an excellent opportunity for HR professionals to network, share expertise, and gain insights into the latest trends and best practices in HR technology.